nuprl/MultiPL-E/evaluation/README.md

   build artifacts.
 Therefore, we mount a scratch directory.
 - Notice that we have to specify the command to run.
 Seems like Singularity does not have entrypoints like Docker.
+- The current directory in which `singularity` runs is mounted in the container as read/writable.
+Maybe this can be disabled?